Pirates vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Michael Conforto and the San Francisco Giants will look to beat Rich Hill, the Pittsburgh Pirates' starting pitcher, on Friday at 7:05 PM ET.
+Blake Sabol and the San Francisco Giants take on Carlos Santana and the Pittsburgh Pirates on Saturday at 7:05 PM ET, in the second of a three-game series at PNC Park.

-The Pirates are +110 moneyline underdogs for this matchup against the favorite Giants (-130).
-The over/under is 9 runs for this matchup (with -115 odds to hit the over and -105 odds to go under).
+The Giants have been listed as -160 moneyline favorites for this matchup against the Pirates (+135).
+The total is 8.5 runs for the matchup (with -110 odds on the over and -110 odds on the under).

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.